Seeing Through The Illusion: Part Two

 You can start to understand that this seventh consciousness is a mistaken thing.

-There is no solid,
+There is no solid permanent self.

 Another way is to look at dependent origination,

-So cause and effect,
+So cause and effect.

 And realize that the ego,